 – Temporality: Value assessments consider past, present, and future sources of value, but vary between assessments that are made on an ongoing basis (continuously), and those that are more periodic (intermittent).

 – Tangibility: Assessments of Relationship Value consider quantifiable outputs such as financial benefits (tangible), and these which are more subjective (intangible).

 – Temperament: Some assessments were found to be logical and structured (systematic), whereas others were based on feelings and senses (emotional).

 – Tradeoffs: Assessments varied between those comparing returns achieved relative to costs incurred (benefits vs sacrifices) and those comparing experiences to what was anticipated (perceptions vs expectations).

 The study also revealed that each of the above dimensions was evident to varying degrees across different constituencies that formed value assessments.
 The customer and supplier organizations as Institutions were identified as key constituencies, but the study also revealed the importance of value assessments formed by informal Collectives in both organizations.
 A central finding reveals the critical role of Relationship Leaders in influencing assessments.
 The study makes five recommendations to partnering firms seeking to better understand and optimize assessments of value by stakeholders in their B2B services relationships.

 Prof. Louis Brennan (co-author) summarizes the contribution of this study, saying “To optimize the value of B2B services relationships we need to better understand how it is assessed by those most closely involved.
 This study provides new insights into how these assessments are formed and provides recommendations to managers on how to monitor and influence these assessments.”

-Stay up-to-date with the latest research through the homepage!
+Stay up-to-date with the latest research from the journal and sign up for email alerts today through the homepage!